Weekend Getaways

 Head to Sister Island.
 (Photo: Marriott International)

-On arrival, rent a scooter from Scooten!
-Scooters! and take a leisurely ride around the 8-mile island.
-Don’t miss a stop at Seahorse Boutique & Coffee Shop, which is open early and offers a great spot for a snack.
+On arrival, rent an e-bike or scooter from Little Cayman Car Rentals and take a leisurely ride around the 8-mile island.
+Don’t miss a stop at Seahorse Boutique & Coffee Shop, which is open early and offers a great spot for a snack and a look through some local art.
 Plus, today’s lunch plan is a scenic picnic, so stock up here and pack it for later.

 When you’re ready for a change of scenery, rent a kayak from Sunset Cove and head over to Owen Island, an 11-acre islet just off the southwestern coast, where you can enjoy the stillness of what will feel like your very own private island.